Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 1. An encryption key specifies the particular transformation of plain text into cipher text, or vice versa during decryption.
 2. If justified by risk analysis, sensitive data and files shall be encrypted before being transmitted through networks.
 When encrypted data are transferred between organizations, the organizations shall devise a mutually agreeable procedure for secure key management.
 In the case of conflict, the Organisation shall establish the criteria in conjunction with the TL or appropriate personnel.
 The Organisation employs several methods of secure data transmission.

-## Installation of authentication and encryption certificates on the e-mail system

-1. Any user desiring to transfer secure e-mail with a specific identified external user may request to exchange public keys with the external user, shall contact the TL.
-2. Once verified, the certificate is installed on each recipient workstation, and the two may safely exchange secure e-mail.

-## Use of WinZip encrypted and zipped e-mail
+## Use of encrypted and zipped e-mail

 1. This software allows employees to exchange e-mail with remote users who have the appropriate encryption software on their system.
-2. The two users exchange private keys that will be used to both encrypt and decrypt each transmission.
-3. Any employee who desires to utilize this technology may request this software from the SA.
+2. Any employee who desires to utilize this technology may request this software from the SA.

 ## File Transfer Protocol (FTP)